damygoes/myndscape/README.md

-# 🌿 Reflect — A Wellness & Journaling Mobile App
+# 🌿 Reflekt — A Wellness & Journaling Mobile App

 Reflect is a beautifully minimalistic mobile journaling app focused on mental clarity, self-reflection, and emotional tracking.
 Built using **React Native**, **Expo**, and **Supabase**, it provides a glassy, soothing UI with real-time authentication and storage.